kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class Course with variables degree, branch, and year, and a method dispCourse() to display course details.
+1.Create a class SetAndGet with a private string variable s.

-2.Create a class Student with a variable Stu_Id and a Course object as a data member.
+2.Define a method setrevstr(String s) to assign the input string to the variable s.

-3.Define the method disp() in Student to initialize student ID and call dispCourse() using the Course object.
+3.Define a method getrevstr() to reverse and print the string using a loop.

-4.In the main() method, create a Student object and call disp() with student and course details.
+4.In the main() method, create an object of SetAndGet and read a string input using Scanner.

-5.Display the student ID and course details using the respective methods.
+5.Call setrevstr() to store the string, and then call getrevstr() to display the reversed string.